awanishyadav967/cyclonespeed-prediction/README.md

 If you have any feedback or suggestions, feel free to [open an issue](https://github.com/awanishyadav967/Cyclone-detector/issues) or [submit a pull request](https://github.com/awanishyadav967/Cyclone-detector/pulls).

-## Demo

-You can try out the live demo of the project [here](https://awanishyadav967-cyclonespeed-prediction-main-ph86ib.streamlit.app/).

 # Note
 App may went to sleep mode ,click-"Yes,get this app back" (it will take few second to open)